 Living in Melbourne, Victoria, Australia, I studied with distinction at the Australian Photography Studies College and the Australian College of Journalism.
 I am a fully accredited AIPP Double Master of Photography and member of the Australian Institute of Professional Photographers (AIPP).
 In 2011 I was selected to appear in the AIPP 'Look for the Logo' television campaign highlighting some of Australia's best photographers.
 In 2011, I was also appointed as Australia's first and only Moab Master Photographer and Printer by Moab and Legion Paper in the USA.
 In early 2012, I was honored to be appointed as a member of the esteemed Coloratti by X-Rite and was subsequently interviewed for Nik Radio in late 2012.
 Early in 2013 I was honoured as the 2012 Outdoor Photographer of the Year in the 'Spirit of Adventure' category for my photograph of Mountain Climbers in Antarctica.
 In 2013, 2014 and again in 2015 I was elected to the Victorian Council of the Australian Institute of Professional Photographers.
 In 2014 I also won the Australian AIPP Canon Professional Science, Environment and Nature Photographer of the Year and Victorian Epson Professional Photographer of the Year grand prize along with overall State category wins in Science, Environment and Nature, Creative Photographer of the Year and Highest Scoring Print of the Year.
 In 2015 I was honoured as the Global Arctic Photographer of the Year with five medals across multiple categories.

 In 2017 and 2018 I was named the Victorian Epson Professional Documentary Photographer of the Year as well as being a finalist in the Science, Wildlife and Wild Places category.
 I was also highly honoured in Natures Best Photography in the Nature in Motion category for Ghosts of the Arctic and was a finalist in Travel Photographer of the Year.
 In 2019 I was named the Victorian Epson Nature Photographer of the Year and was a finalist in the APPA National Australian Professional Photography Awards in the Nature Category.
-In 2020 I joined the AIPP Board as a Director of the Institute.
+In 2020 I joined the AIPP Board as a Director of the Institute and served for 18 months.
 In 2021 I won the Silver medal for Australia in the World Photographic Cup in the Nature category and was the overall winner in the Natural World category in the AIPP Silver Lining Awards.

 My photography has taken me on extensive travels throughout Australia, Tasmania, New Zealand, North and South America, Canada, China, Europe, Iceland, Norway, Finland, Greenland, Mongolia, the Arctic and Antarctica.
 I also pursue an active interest in mountain biking and wilderness trekking.